Nine and a Half Weeks (book)

-Nine and a Half Weeks: A Memoir of a Love Affair is a 1978 novel by Ingeborg Day, first published under the pen name Elizabeth McNeill.
-It details the brief, sexually violent relationship between an art gallery owner and a Wall Street broker - based on Day's own experiences.
+Nine and a Half Weeks: A Memoir of a Love Affair is a 1978 memoir by Ingeborg Day, first published under the pen name Elizabeth McNeill.
+It details the brief, sexually violent relationship between an art gallery owner and a Wall Street broker – based on Day's own experiences.
 The memoir was famously adapted into the 1986 erotic drama 9½ Weeks, starring Kim Basinger and Mickey Rourke.